South Korea's president vows not to tolerate walkouts by junior doctors

 The public is largely opposed to the doctors' strikes, and surveys show Yoon's approval ratings rising over his push for the medical school enrollment plan.
 One poll showed that a majority of South Koreans backed the enrollment plan.

-Heath officials have said the country's handling of emergency and critical patients largely remains stable, with public hospitals extending working hours and military hospitals opening emergency rooms.
+Health officials have said the country's handling of emergency and critical patients largely remains stable, with public hospitals extending working hours and military hospitals opening emergency rooms to the public.
 But if senior doctors joined the walkouts, South Korea's medical service would suffer a major blow.

 The Korean Medical Association, which represents doctors in South Korea, has expressed its support for the striking junior doctors, but hasn't decided whether to take part in the walkouts.